 Logos & Branding: Pro E-Sports vs. Traditional Sports

 Professional E-Sports have really come into their own in the past decade.
-In terms of revenue and fanbase, certain games are on par with or even surpass traditional pro sports such as soccer or football.
+In terms of revenue and fanbase, certain games are on par with or even surpass traditional pro sports like soccer or football.

 Players aren't making chump change either.
 While it was impossible to make a living only playing video games in the past, some superstars are making millions on a pro team, not to mention popular streamers and YouTubers regularly raking in more money and viewers than cable TV.

-Considering professional gaming is an industry clearly doing well for itself, it raises the question (errr...to me anyway):
+Considering professional gaming is an industry clearly doing well for itself, to me it raises the question:

 When will E-Sports branding catch up?

 My goal is not to rag on the gaming industry with this post.
-It's an industry near and dear to my heart, second only really to Design itself or Health + Fitness.
+It's an industry close to my heart, second only really to design itself or health and fitness.

-Traditional pro sports have been around for a long, long time, after all.
-(Greek Olympics anyone?)
-They've had plenty of time to figure out what they're all about.
+Traditional pro sports have been around for centuries - they've had plenty of time to figure out what they're all about.
 They have a rich history and traditions that new athletes join in.

 Pro gaming doesn't quite have that.
 In addition to only really getting off the ground in the past decade, the games that are played change constantly.
-2002 was all about Starcraft: Brood Wars, 10 years later Brood Wars is no longer played and League of Legends has taken the top spot.
+2002 was all about Starcraft: Brood Wars, 10 years later Brood Wars is no longer really played on a pro level, and League of Legends has taken the top spot.

 But let's compare some of the above examples to the logos and branding of professional e-sports teams(I've already written a post about one that bugs me more than most):

 So it's just not been anyone's #1 priority to get E-Sports design game on par with it's .... game game.
-Getting the world of gaming out of the dark, then fighting to remove the stigma around those who are into it has been a lot of work (that's been paying off quite well the past ten years or so, I might add).
+Getting the world of gaming out of the dark, then fighting to remove the stigma around those who are into it has been a lot of work (that's been paying off quite well the past ten years or so.)

 Traditional Sport Logos

-I'd like to use this section just to show off some examples of the design choices of traditional sports, then talk about how they fit together.
+Here, I'd like to show off some examples of the design choices of traditional sports, then talk about how they fit together.